-Lane Mendelsohn, President of Vantagepoint ai, Interviewed Live on NASDAQ
+Lane Mendelsohn, President of Vantagepoint ai, interviewed Live on NASDAQ

 As the first AI trading software in the world available to retail investors, Vantagepoint is also the longest standing, while it remains at the forefront of the trading software industry with about 30,000 customers in about 160 countries worldwide.
 2019 marks the Company's 40th Anniversary of empowering traders and investors around the world.

-See the full interview and get a free demo of the software at https://www.vantagepointsoftware.com or by calling 800-732-5407.
+See the full interview and get a free demo of the software at vantagepointsoftware.com or by calling 800-732-5407.

 At CloudEXPO Silicon Valley, June 24-26, 2019, Digital Transformation (DX) is a major focus with expanded DevOpsSUMMIT and FinTechEXPO programs within the DXWorldEXPO agenda.
 Successful transformation requires a laser focus on being data-driven and on using all the tools available that enable transformation if they plan to survive over the long term.
 A total of 88% of Fortune 500 companies from a generation ago are now out of business.
 Only 12% still survive.
 Similar percentages are found throug...